UsmanFang/SecurePass/README.md

 # SecurePass - Password Manager
 A simple password manager featuring two control levels namely ADMIN and USER.
 Users can save and retreive passwords while admin has a wider control.
-All passwords are save in encrypted form.
+All passwords are saved in encrypted form.

 # TechStack
  >Java only